List of players who have converted from one football code to another: Ladies' Gaelic football to rugby union

-Lindsay Peat played for Dublin in the 2009, 2010 and 2014 All-Ireland finals before playing for Ireland in the 2017 Women's Rugby World Cup.
-The Ireland squad featured at least six other former ladies' inter-county footballers – Niamh Briggs, Claire Molloy, Cliodhna Moloney, Katie Fitzhenry, Nora Stapleton and Hannah Tyrrell.

 From rugby league

 Rugby league to American football

 On 3 March 2015 Jarryd Hayne became the first rugby league player (that hadn't already played in the NFL) to sign a contract with a National Football League team.

 Rugby league to association football

 Rugby league to Australian rules football

 In addition to the senior players listed below numerous schoolboy rugby league players have made a transition to success at senior Australian rules, including Wayne Carey, Paul Kelly, Kieren Jack, Andrew McLeod, Jared Brennan, Matthew Whelan, and Sam Gilbert.

 Rugby league to rugby union

 While the traffic used to be almost entirely from rugby union to rugby league, the tide has now turned the other way, and numerous rugby league players have gone over to union, since the game was professionalised.

 From rugby union

 Rugby union to American football

 Rugby union and American football share the same origins, but have evolved into very different games.
 Both are very physical and require similar body types with high speed and strength.